Herne Bay: Culture

-Sports
+Sport

 The town is a popular destination for water sports; it has clubs for sailing, rowing and yachting.
 The town has hosted the Zapcat powerboat racing championships.
 Fishing is popular on the pier and Herne Bay Angling Association competes nationally in beach and boat fishing competitions.

 Herne Bay Hockey Club, Greenhill Gymnastics Club, Herne Bay Cricket Club and Herne Bay Youth Football Club are located at Herne Bay High School, a specialist sports college, and also the new sports arena called The Hub.
 The hockey club runs a ladies' team and five men's team, the highest of which plays in the Kent Sussex Regional 1st XI League.
 Herne Bay Cricket Club runs two junior teams, a men's Sunday team and two men's Saturday teams; the Saturday teams play in the Kent Cricket Feeder League East.

-Herne Bay Youth Football Club has 22 teams, and more than 320 players aged 6 to 18.
-Four teams play in the Kent Youth League and the remainder in the East Kent Youth Mini Soccer & 11 Side Leagues.

 Herne Bay Tennis Club is situated on the outskirts of town and runs multiple teams in the Kent League, East Kent League and Dover & District League.
 Their facilities include four all-weather courts (two floodlit), up to six astroturf courts and a purpose-built clubhouse.
 The club offers junior coaching and runs regular club nights for players of all ages and abilities.

 Herne Bay Basketball Club has teams for men, women and juniors in the East Kent Basketball League.
 Herne Bay Golf Club has an eighteen-hole course on the outskirts of the town.

 The Memorial Park contains a sports field, eight tennis courts and a basketball court which can be used free of charge.
 Herne Bay Bowling Club is situated next to the Memorial Park and hosts several lawn bowls Open Tournaments each year.

-There is a council owned sports centre, The Bay Sports Arena, opened in September 2011.
+There is a council owned sports centre, The Bay Sports Arena, which opened in September 2011.
 There is another privately owned gymnasium in the town centre.
-Herne Bay Judo Club is located near the railway station and the same venue also holds clubs for table tennis and badminton.
-There are also two other table-tennis clubs in the town.
+Herne Bay Judo Club is located near the railway station and the same venue also holds clubs for table tennis and badminton; there are also two other table-tennis clubs in the town.
 Bujinkai karate classes are held at Herne Bay Junior School.

 Herne Bay Football Club, based at Winch's Field, play in the Isthmian League Division One South.
 They were Kent League champions in 1992, 1994, 1997, 1998 and 2012.
-Also playing at Winch's Field is Canterbury City F.C.

-The town is the founder of the Roller Hockey sport with the "Herne Bay Roller Hockey club" being the first to exist in the world.
+The town is the founder of the Roller Hockey sport with the Herne Bay Roller Hockey club being the first to exist in the world.

 Herne Bay Judo Club, located next to the town's railway station, has been active in the town since the 1960s.
-The club originated underneath the old St Marys college on station road until it moved into the purpose-built dojo where it still resides.
+The club originated underneath the old St Mary's college on station road until it moved into the purpose-built dojo where it still resides.